 Racism and Acts of Intolerance

 The community colleges have long been committed to providing educational opportunities to all who seek and can benefit from them, as evidenced in the mission statements and policies concerning student rights, affirmative action, and equal opportunity.
-The Board and the colleges recognize that an important part of providing opportunity is creating a welcoming environment in which all people are able to work and study together, regardless of their differentness.
+The Board of Regents and the colleges recognize that an important part of providing opportunity is creating a welcoming environment in which all people are able to work and study together, regardless of their differentness.

 See Appendix VI for the complete policy.

 Policy Against Sexual Harassment

 Sexual harassment is a form of sex discrimination which is illegal under state and federal law and is also prohibited by the Board of Regents for Higher Education Non-Discrimination Policy.

 In accordance with the Board policy sexual harassment may be described as:

 Any unwelcome sexual advance or request for sexual favors, or any conduct of a sexual nature when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or education, (2) submission to or rejection of such conduct by an individual is used as a basis for employment or academic decisions affecting the individual, or (3) such conduct has the purpose or effect of substantially interfering with an individual’s academic or work performance or creating an intimidating, hostile or offensive employment or educational environment.

 For the complete description of conduct which may constitute sexual harassment see the Board of Regents Sexual Misconduct, Sexual Assault, and Intimate Partner Violence Policy and the Board of Regents Student Code of Conduct in Appendix I.